dojo/widget-core/README.md

 	}
 }
 ```
-The `List` widget does works as expected and displays the list in the browser but is hard to change, add functionality and reuse parts.
+The `List` widget works as expected and displays the list in the browser but is difficult to reuse, modify, and/or extend.

-**Note:** When working with children arrays with the same type of widget or Element it is important to add a unique `key` property or attribute so that Dojo 2 can identify the correct node when updates are made.
+**Note:** When working with children arrays with the same type of widget or Element, it is important to add a unique `key` property or attribute so that Dojo 2 can identify the correct node when updates are made.

 To extend the `List` API with an event that needs to be called when an item is clicked with the item's `id`, we first update the properties interface: